Dangerous driving

 [Statutory presumption under s 52AA(1) that the accused is presumed to be under the influence if the prosecution proves the prescribed concentration of alcohol was present at the time of the impact.

-The law requires you as the jury to act on the basis that an accused person is under the influence of alcohol for the purpose of the offence with which [the accused] is charged if, at the time of the impact causing the victim’s death, there was a concentration of alcohol in the accused's blood of at least 0.15 grams of alcohol in 100 millilitres of blood.
-Further the law is that the concentration of alcohol that is determined in relation to a sample of the accused's blood which has been analysed within two hours after the impact is for the purpose of the offence the concentration of alcohol in the accused's blood at the time of that impact [where relevant add unless the accused has established that the concentration was less than 0.15 grams of alcohol in 100 millilitres of blood at the time of impact].
+The law requires you as the jury to act on the basis that an accused person is under the influence of alcohol for the purpose of the offence with which the accused is charged if, at the time of the impact causing the victim’s death, there was a concentration of alcohol in the accused’s blood of at least 0.15 grams of alcohol in 100 millilitres of blood.
+Further the law is that the concentration of alcohol that is determined in relation to a sample of the accused’s blood which has been analysed within two hours after the impact is for the purpose of the offence the concentration of alcohol in the accused’s blood at the time of that impact [where relevant add unless the accused has established that the concentration was less than 0.15 grams of alcohol in 100 millilitres of blood at the time of impact].

-There is a certificate of analysis of [the accused's] blood alcohol level taken at [specify time] in evidence before you.
-That analysis shows the concentration of alcohol in [the accused's] blood was [state result of analysis].You are to act on the basis this was the concentration of alcohol in [the accused's] blood at the time of the impact.
+There is a certificate of analysis of the accused’s blood alcohol level taken at [specify time] in evidence before you.
+That analysis shows the concentration of alcohol in the accused’s blood was [state result of analysis].You are to act on the basis this was the concentration of alcohol in the accused’s blood at the time of the impact.
 As that reading is 0.15 grams [or above], you must reach your verdict on the basis that the accused was under the influence of alcohol at the time of the impact.

 [If applicable, without statutory presumption:

-A person is under the influence of alcohol [or drugs] for the purpose of this offence where [his/her] ability to manage and control a motor vehicle is impaired by the voluntary intake of alcohol [or drugs].
+A person is under the influence of alcohol [or drugs] for the purpose of this offence where their ability to manage and control a motor vehicle is impaired by the voluntary intake of alcohol [or drugs].
 A person may be “under the influence” in this sense without being drunk.
-Whether a person lacks full capacity to control and manage a motor vehicle in that sense, so as to be committing an offence, depends not only on direct evidence of what [he/she] may have consumed before the impact, but also on any inference or conclusion which you may properly draw from the circumstances before the impact including [his/her] manner of driving shortly before and up to the time of the impact.
+Whether a person lacks full capacity to control and manage a motor vehicle in that sense, so as to be committing an offence, depends not only on direct evidence of what they may have consumed before the impact, but also on any inference or conclusion which you may properly draw from the circumstances before the impact including their manner of driving shortly before and up to the time of the impact.
 In this respect, the Crown relies upon … [summarise evidence and submissions for the Crown].
 The accused, on the other hand, relies on … [summarise evidence and submissions for the accused].]

 The manner in which a person drives a vehicle includes all matters connected with the management and control of the vehicle when it is being driven, including its speed.
 [The directions must identify for the jury the precise manner of driving upon which the Crown relies, including the period of driving involved.]]